Firim4r/Quarto-game/README.md

 A pale copy of the Quarto game, some files have been written by our teachers.

 This won't probably run on Windows.
-Also this is running in the termianl don't worry it's normal.
+Also this is running in the terminal don't worry it's normal.